GETTING THE RIGHT PAIR FOR YOU

 LOOKING AFTER YOUR SUNGLASSES

 The well known ‘wonk’ and whilst we’re at it, the ‘stretch’.
-We use acetate in all our frames and as a material it can bend a little when exposed to more extreme temperature changes (such as during delivery in the case of our international customers).
-Just a small movement in the nose bridge can lead to a slight ‘wonk’ in those temples.
-You’ll find the ‘stretch’ is often the result of frequently pushing your sunnies on top of your head which over time pushes your temples wider apart.
+We use plant-based bio-acetate in all our frames and as a material there can be a little movement.
+This may happen when exposed to more extreme temperature changes (such as during shipping in the case of our international customers) or simply over time.

-Got these problems?
 Worry not!
-No need to think your sunnies are entering the twilight of their career.
-All they need is a small amount of TLC and they’ll continue to be your travel companion for years to come.
+All they need is a small amount of TLC and they’ll be your delightful travel companion for years to come.
 Below is a list of options for you to get those frames straight again:

-2. Sort yourself.
-You can either heat the frame at the nose bridge using the ‘warm’ setting on a hair dryer for 15-20 seconds.
-With the acetate suitably heated grab each temple around the place where they meet the front frame and flex.
-If you are adjusting the ‘wonk‘ then move the temples up and down.
-If you are adjusting the ‘stretch‘ then flex the frame inwards so that the warmed nose-bridge will move and re-set in the new position.
+2. Indulge a bit of frame DIY as it’s surprisingly easy.
+You can either heat the frame at the nose bridge using the ‘warm’ setting on a hair dryer for around 15-20 seconds.
+With the acetate suitably heated grab each temple around the point where they meet the front frame and then flex each side up and down.
+You should get a feel for the adjustment but stop to check as you go along and you should have it right in a few minutes.

 3. Of course if you have simply opened your sunnies from new and found that the frames are slightly askew as a result of their travels, then feel free to return them to us and we’ll straighten or replace them for you.